themosis/documentation/field.md

 Field
 =====

+> The field documentation is not yet up to date with release 2.0.

 The Themosis framework is bundled with an API to build WordPress custom fields.
 The framework gives you a list of predefined fields to use that leverage WordPress core API in order to customize your content.

 The framework handles the display of your custom fields in the WordPress administration.